larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 ## Proposal {#prop-gen-ad}

-In order to allow the IETF Chair to delegate the Area Director role for the General Area, the following updates  to existing RFCs are
+To allow the IETF Chair to delegate the Area Director role of the General Area, the following updates  to existing RFCs are suggested:
-suggested:

 1. Replace "who also functions as the General Area Director" with "who may also function as a General Area Director or may share that role